Solving the IngramSpark 240% Ink Limit Problem

 GCR replaces the neutral gray parts of your CMY mix with Black (K) ink.
 Because Black ink replaces three colored inks, the total volume drops significantly while the image stays sharp and the colors remain consistent.

-3. Use GCRflow: Our platform is specifically designed to handle this.
-You simply upload your PDF, and our cloud engine applies professional-grade GCR algorithms to force every pixel under the 240% limit while preserving your visual intent.
+- Use a GCR Tool: Upload your PDF to a GCR conversion service (such as GCRflow), which applies professional-grade GCR algorithms to bring every pixel under the 240% limit while preserving your visual intent.

 Conclusion